opentecr/opentecr/roadmap.md

 This document collects on-going work, ideas for future work, and invites for contributions.
 Please shoot an email to opentecr@googlegroups.com to get in touch!

 Do you want to contribute?
-Great!
 We do not have a central place to collect concrete contribution opportunities (yet).
 So please get in touch via opentecr@googlegroups.com or opentecr-community-facilitation@robert-giessmann.de !

 # On-going work